The complete Black Friday 2019 marketing guide for SMS, Messenger and push notifications

 1. Choose your sale products

 Consider your top two best-selling products to promote during the Black Friday holiday.
 If you already know what you want to offer in terms of a discount, that’s fine - you can adapt this strategy to suit those products.
+Note: you might also want to try out these 12 creative holiday campaigns that work.

 2. Create Black Friday landing pages